30 Sep THREE-D-PRINT

 30 Sep, 2020

-The aim of the THREE-D-Print project is to provide support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
-The key focus of the project is on providing an entry-level, easily accessible courses that could motivate adults with fewer qualifications.
+THREE-D-Print project provides support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
+The key focus is on providing an entry-level, easily accessible course that could motivate adults with fewer qualifications.

-- INTRODUCING 3D PRINTING: A guide on how to introduce 3D printing in adult education.
-Type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials, general ‘tips on tricks’, links to support groups in Europe – this Phase of the project will include the development of an on-line ‘Support Group for Adult Educators’ whereby they can contact each other and support each other e.g. include best practice, good/bad experiences etc.
+- INTRODUCTION TO 3D PRINTING: A guide on how to introduce 3D printing in adult education.
+Type of equipment required, 3D printers ‘best buys’, how to virtual 3D modelling in a PC and how to export the models to the 3D printer how to maintain the equipment, where to buy the materials, general ‘tips on tricks’, links to support groups in Europe.
+An online ‘Support Group for Adult Educators’ is going to be further developed to create a professional community where to contact other practitioners to support each other, share best practices, tipis, and so on.

 - TEACHING MATERIALS FOR TRAINERS: A training programme on 3D printing for trainers, in order to provide them with the needed knowledge tools to develop a teaching programme on 3D printing in adult education.